Reza-Abedi/MetaHub--Metadata-Search-Engine/README.md

 # Extract and Insert Metadata into MetaHub Database

 **Note:** The source files for extract files are expected to be located in the `2-Metadata_Extraction` folder.
 This folder contains code snippets written in JavaScript to extract metadata from various types of digital content (images, music files, PDFs, and PowerPoints) and insert them into the MetaHub database.

-### Image Metadata Extraction
-The code utilizes the `exifr` library to parse EXIF data from JPEG images.
+**Image Metadata Extraction:** The code utilizes the `exifr` library to parse EXIF data from JPEG images.
 Extracted metadata is then inserted into the MetaHub database's Images table, storing information such as image name and description in JSON format.

-### Music Metadata Extraction
+**Music Metadata Extraction:**
 For music files, the `music-metadata` library is employed to extract metadata.
 Unnecessary metadata fields are removed before inserting relevant information, including music name and description, into the MetaHub Musics table.

-### PDF Metadata Extraction
+**PDF Metadata Extraction:**
 The code uses the `pdf-parse-fork` library to extract metadata, including the number of pages and additional information, from PDF files.
 The extracted data, along with the full text, is inserted into the MetaHub PDFs table.

-### PowerPoint Metadata Insertion
+**PowerPoint Metadata Insertion:**
 PowerPoint metadata stored in a JSON file is read and processed.
 Unnecessary fields are removed, and the remaining metadata is inserted into the MetaHub PowerPoints table.

-### Database Connection
+**Database Connection:**
 A MySQL database connection is established using the `mysql2` library, with a connection pool for efficient handling of database connections.
 The connection details, including host, port, user, password, and database name, are specified in the code.

 ---